"PRE-SCHOOL IS A JOURNEY, NOT A RACE"

 Child Care hours are from 7:00 am to 5:00pm

 No child is to tbe brought to preschool more than 5 minutes before class begins, nor picked up more than 10 minutes after class is over without arrangements made with the school.
 If a child is left byond those limits with no arrangements made, a daycare fee will be assessed when the child is picked up.

 For safety's sake, children must always be left in the care of an adult, with the children being brought directly to the classroom.
 Children must never be left at preschool without a teacher present.
 Parents are asked to return to the classroom to pick up their children after class is over.
-Daycare arrangments can be made for a fee of $10 per hour.
+Daycare arrangments can be made.

 Tuition is an annual fee.
 It may be paid in full at registration, or in ten equal installments due on the first of each month.
 The first and last payments are due at registration.
 Because tuition is an annual fee, no refunds are given for illness, vacations, or snow days.
-However, sick days may be made up by an appointment.
-At registration a non-refundable fee of $75 for the first year, and $30 each additional year is due.
+At registration a non-refundable fee of $80 for the first year, and $40 each additional year is due.